cyberphone/openkeystore.old/README.md

 # openkeystore
 Smart Card/TEE Key Store and Credential Provisioning System

-This project defines SKS (Secure Key Store) which can hold X.509 certificates, and symmetric keys as well as associated attributes such as logotypes, key ACLs, and URLs:<br>
+This project defines SKS (Secure Key Store) which can hold X.509 certificates and symmetric keys as well as associated attributes such as logotypes, key ACLs, and URLs:<br>
 https://cyberphone.github.io/openkeystore/resources/docs/sks-api-arch.pdf